A general Chevalley formula for semi-infinite flag manifolds and quantum K-theory: The quantum -theory of flag manifolds

-\begin{rema} {\rm The maximum total degree in Corollary~\ref{max-deg} is equal to the (complex) dimension of the Grassmannian of $k$-dimensional subspaces in $\bC^n$, that is, the length of the maximum element in $W^{I\setminus\{k\}}$. } \end{rema}
+\begin{rema} {\rm The maximum total degree in Corollary~\ref{max-deg} is equal to the (complex) dimension of the Grassmannian consisting of the $k$-dimensional subspaces in $\bC^n$, that is, the length of the maximum element in $W^{I\setminus\{k\}}$. } \end{rema}